Orff Schulwerk Training

 AOSA approved Master Classes are for participants who have completed Level III.
 Master Classes are specialized, intense, and focused high‑level experiences.
 Participants who do not have the background knowledge from the three levels of the AOSA Teacher Education curriculum will not benefit from the advanced ideas being presented in a Master Class.

-Details about the GCPS Course
+Details about the CCSD Course

-Discovery High School
+Kell High School